dealingwith/poole/_posts/2009-08-12-the-fight-for-simplicity.markdown

  - ux
 ---

-[I spoke to simplicity before][1], but lately it has become a bit of a mantra of mine, accosted from all sides, it seems, by **complexity**.
+[I spoke to simplicity before]({{ site.baseurl }}/2009/05/26/there-will-be-a-rise-of-new-creative-leaders-in-the-world-fueled-by-rich-humanity.html), but lately it has become a bit of a mantra of mine, accosted from all sides, it seems, by **complexity**.
 I've made some
 observations: